Sunday, 20 December 2020

 Thursday, 10 December 2020

-Readers who enjoy poetry describing the natural world around them with illustrative images and informative text, might also enjoy these blog-offerings, each a collage of verses on a wider topic...
+Readers who enjoy poetry describing the natural world around them with illustrative images and informative text, might also enjoy these previous blog-offerings, each a collection of eight poems on this broad topic...

 DIRECTION FOR WEB-TRAVELLERS: